 Pursuant to the Federal Gazette PN (U2) 2894/II] dated 2 June 2017, the amendments to the Advocates Ordinance (except Part VII – Liberalisation of Legal Practice for Foreign Lawyers) would be in force from 1 July 2017.

-One of the major amendments is the establishment of a body corporate called “the Sabah Law Organization” to control and regulate legal practice in Sabah in Part III (consisting of sections 7A to 7F) of the amended Ordinance.
-The Sabah Law Organization is empowered to issue Annual Certificates to advocates and to maintain a register of firm names.
-The objects and other powers of the Sabah Law are provided in section 13A which forms part of the Constitution and Rules of the Sabah Law Organization found in Part VI (consisting of sections 13A to 13Q) of the amended Ordinance.
+One of the major amendments is the establishment of a body corporate called “the Sabah Law Society” to control and regulate legal practice in Sabah in Part III (consisting of sections 7A to 7F) of the amended Ordinance.
+The Sabah Law Society is empowered to issue Annual Certificates to advocates and to maintain a register of firm names.
+The objects and other powers of the Sabah Law are provided in section 13A which forms part of the Constitution and Rules of the Sabah Law Society found in Part VI (consisting of sections 13A to 13Q) of the amended Ordinance.

 The next major amendment is the introduction of section 12A which provides for the setting a Disciplinary Board for purpose of dealing with disciplinary proceedings against errant advocates.
 The introduction of sections 12A to 12M provides for the procedure in dealing with advocates subject to disciplinary actions, for the definition of “misconduct”, for the penalties or punishments to imposed if found guilty of misconduct, for appeal from the decision of Disciplinary Board and for empowering the Board to make its own rules.

-To establish a Compensation Fund consisting of contributions (amount of which is to be determined by the Sabah Law Organization) made by every advocate on each occasion he applies for Annual Certificate from the Sabah Law Organization through the introduction of section 16E.
+To establish a Compensation Fund consisting of contributions (amount of which is to be determined by the Sabah Law Society) made by every advocate on each occasion he applies for Annual Certificate from the Sabah Law Society through the introduction of section 16E.

 The moneys from Fund will be mainly utilised, apart from defraying costs of maintaining and administering the Fund, to make a grant to any person to relieve or to mitigate any loss sustained by that person in consequence of the dishonesty on the part of any advocate or his clerk or servant in connection with his practice as an advocate in Sabah or in connection with any trust of which he is a trustee.